 The result

-The renders gave the practice and the developers an asset that removed the spatial ambiguity from an expensive, material-led scheme.
-Once stakeholders could see how the dark stone, brass and timber would harmonise under real light, procurement could commit to imported finishes, sign-off moved faster, and the project went to construction with confidence.
+The renders gave the practice and the developers an asset that removed the spatial ambiguity from a strongly art-directed scheme.
+Once stakeholders could see how the black rafts, walnut and terrazzo would hold together under real light, procurement could commit to the specified finishes, sign-off moved faster, and the project went to construction with confidence.